tgaff/angular_style_guide/README.md

     {{ customer.name }}
 </div>
 ```

-#### mention $scope in controllers

-Since we're using controller-as and `this` in our controllers, `$scope` will only rarely be used.
-However, students are going to come across blogs, older code and stackoverflow posts that use `$scope` frequently.
-We should mention how this works, at least in writing, but not right away.

-> Note: when using $scope always pass objects, not scalars if not using controller-as
-> Use `$scope.obj = {}` rather than `$scope.foo = 'adsf'`

 ### define named functions for each component
 Declare named functions for controllers and other components.